We may earn revenue from the products available on this page and participate in affiliate programs.

 Why we chose it: Naturally durable.

 The most popular natural-fiber rugs are made from sisal, wool, and/or jute.
 Designers favor the latter for hallways, entryways, and, yes, kitchens, because the material can withstand tons of foot traffic thanks to its tightly woven format.
 Armadillo’s Nook rug collection uses jute and wool in varying mixes for a tough yet soft feel.
-Cofounder of the sustainability-minded Australian brand, Sally Pottharst, tells us its a no-brainer if you’re looking to add visual and physical warmth to a kitchen setting.
+The sustainability-minded Australian brand’s cofounder, Sally Pottharst, tells us it’s a no-brainer if you’re looking to add visual and physical warmth to a kitchen setting.
 “A rug made from natural fibers feels incredibly luxurious underfoot and will wear in, not out, over time, making it ideal for modern family living,” she adds.

 More Kitchen Rugs We Like